kingzamzon/docs/docs/pkp/authHelpers.md

 - actionIpfsIds: An array of IPFS IDs that are being called by this Lit Action.
 This will typically only have a single item, but if you call multiple Lit Actions from inside your Lit Action, they will all be included here.
 For example, if you have two Lit Actions, A, and B, and A calls B, then the first item in the array will be A and the last item will be B. Therefore, the last item in the array is always the IPFS ID of the Lit Action that is currently running.
 - authSigAddress: A verified wallet address, if one was passed in.
 This is the address that was used to sign the AuthSig.
 - authMethodContexts: An array of auth method contexts.
 Each entry will contain the following items: `userId`, `appId`, and `authMethodType`.
-A list of AuthMethodTypes can be found [here](https://github.com/LIT-Protocol/LitNodeContracts/blob/main/contracts/PKPPermissions.sol#L25)
+A list of AuthMethodTypes can be found [here](#existing-supported-auth-methods) in the docs and is used [here](https://github.com/LIT-Protocol/LitNodeContracts/blob/main/contracts/PKPPermissions.sol#L25) in the PKPPermissions Contract.

 Important to note on Authentication Helpers: authorization is not included.
 This means that a user can present a Google oAuth JWT as an auth method to be resolved and validated by your Lit Action.
 The Action will then stick the result inside the Lit.Auth object.
 In this case, the result would be the users verified google account info like their user id, email address, and more.